Pandas Merge DataFrames Explained Examples

 3.5 Merging Using Different Join Types

-Merge is similar the SQL join hence, it supports different join types inner, left, right, outer.
-By defaults, merge uses inner join.
+Merge is similar the SQL join hence, it supports different join types inner, left, right, and outer.
+By default, merge uses inner join.
 Let’s see other join types in this section.

-Left Join – It is used to perform left join on DataFrames, also called Left Outer Join that returns all rows from the left DataFrame regardless of match found on the right DataFrame.
-When the join expression doesn’t match, it assigns null for that record and drops records from right where match not found.
+Left Join – It is used to perform left join on DataFrames, also called Left Outer Join that returns all rows from the left DataFrame regardless of the match found on the right DataFrame.
+When the join expression doesn’t match, it assigns null for that record and drops records from the right where the match is not found.

 # Merge by left Join